LifesLight/CMancala/README.md

 * 4 stones/pit → very high level in ~5s.
 * Fewer stones → faster searches.
 * Predictions improve as the game progresses.
+* Standard opening moves (3, 4, and 5 stones) can be resolved via opening book.

 If the AI starts, it is usually almost unbeatable.
 (In 4-stone classic, starter has an evaluation advantage of 8.)